8khan/Spanish-translation-wpjobboard/README.md

 Instructions:
 * For plugin version 5.0.4 replace the languages folder inside the plugin folder.
-* If you use another version can copy the files with extensions *.po *.mo inside your languages folder and add the new translation por the new contents
+* If you use another version can copy the files with extensions *.po *.mo inside your languages folder and add the new translation for the new contents